Reliability engineering: Reliability requirements

 For any system, one of the first tasks of reliability engineering is to adequately specify the reliability and maintainability requirements allocated from the overall availability needs and, more importantly, derived from proper design failure analysis or preliminary prototype test results.
-Clear requirements (able to designed to) should constrain the designers from designing particular unreliable items / constructions / interfaces / systems.
+Clear requirements (able to be designed to) should constrain the designers from designing particular unreliable items/constructions/interfaces/systems.
 Setting only availability, reliability, testability, or maintainability targets (e.g., max. failure rates) is not appropriate.
 This is a broad misunderstanding about Reliability Requirements Engineering.
 Reliability requirements address the system itself, including test and assessment requirements, and associated tasks and documentation.
 Reliability requirements are included in the appropriate system or subsystem requirements specifications, test plans, and contract statements.
-Creation of proper lower-level requirements is critical.
+The creation of proper lower-level requirements is critical.

-Provision of only quantitative minimum targets (e.g., Mean Time Between Failure (MTBF) values or failure rates) is not sufficient for different reasons.
+The provision of only quantitative minimum targets (e.g., Mean Time Between Failure (MTBF) values or failure rates) is not sufficient for different reasons.
 One reason is that a full validation (related to correctness and verifiability in time) of a quantitative reliability allocation (requirement spec) on lower levels for complex systems can (often) not be made as a consequence of (1) the fact that the requirements are probabilistic, (2) the extremely high level of uncertainties involved for showing compliance with all these probabilistic requirements, and because (3) reliability is a function of time, and accurate estimates of a (probabilistic) reliability number per item are available only very late in the project, sometimes even after many years of in-service use.
 Compare this problem with the continuous (re-)balancing of, for example, lower-level-system mass requirements in the development of an aircraft, which is already often a big undertaking.
-Notice that in this case, masses do only differ in terms of only some %, are not a function of time, the data is non-probabilistic and available already in CAD models.
-In case of reliability, the levels of unreliability (failure rates) may change with factors of decades (multiples of 10) as result of very minor deviations in design, process, or anything else.
+Notice that in this case, masses do only differ in terms of only some %, are not a function of time, and the data is non-probabilistic and available already in CAD models.
+In the case of reliability, the levels of unreliability (failure rates) may change with factors of decades (multiples of 10) as a result of very minor deviations in design, process, or anything else.
 The information is often not available without huge uncertainties within the development phase.
 This makes this allocation problem almost impossible to do in a useful, practical, valid manner that does not result in massive over- or under-specification.
-A pragmatic approach is therefore needed—for example: the use of general levels / classes of quantitative requirements depending only on severity of failure effects.
-Also, the validation of results is a far more subjective task than for any other type of requirement.
+A pragmatic approach is therefore needed—for example: the use of general levels/classes of quantitative requirements depending only on severity of failure effects.
+Also, the validation of results is a far more subjective task than any other type of requirement.
 (Quantitative) reliability parameters—in terms of MTBF—are by far the most uncertain design parameters in any design.